Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthPerformance-wise, the Radeon RX 6900 XT should in theory be a lot superior to the Radeon R5 M255 in general. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthThe Radeon RX 6900 XT, in theory, should perform much faster than the Radeon R5 M255 in general. (explain)

-Pixel RateIf using a high resolution is important to you, then the Radeon RX 6900 XT is a better choice, by far. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Radeon RX 6900 XT is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison